kirkshoop/norawthread/README.md

-# introductionToRxcpp
+# norawthread
-remark.js presentation of rxcpp basics
+remark.js presentation about building a twitter app using rxcpp